Byeongdulee/UR_12idb/README.md

 # At the beamline 12IDB
 The UR3 robot at APS 12IDB equips with a Robotiq gripper and a Robotiq wrist camera.
 The robotiq camera comes with a long USB cable that goes to the UR control computer.
-In order to use this camera using python, you must plug the USB cable into the computer that runs this python code and then a separate 24V power is needed.
+This USB cable is for both gripper and camera.
+This USB can be connected to a PC that runs this python code, which will allow you to access all camera tools such as focusing, higher resolution images, and so on.
+To make this work, a separate 24V power is needed for the camera.
+Also, for the gripper to work, its M8 connector needs to be connected to the tool communication M8 connector, which may require a non-electric mount between camera and UR tool flange.
 See camera_tools.py for examples.
 ```python
 > import robot12idb as rb